- Tour participants range in weight from 154- to 165-pounds.

-We’re getting taller and heavier, and bicycles are having higher weight capacity limits than ever.
-But this is definitely not good news for humanity.
-What about professional cyclists, are those becoming heavier, and who’s the heaviest pro cyclist right now.
+We’re getting taller and heavier, and bicycles have higher weight capacity limits than ever.
+But this is not good news for humanity.
+What about professional cyclists, are those becoming heavier, and who’s the heaviest pro cyclist right now?

 Let’s find out!

 |Pascal Ackermann||Germany||171 pounds, 15 ounces|

 |Alexander Kristoff||Norway||171 pounds, 15 ounces|